itschaaf/farm-check/README.md

 - Linux system
 - smartmontools version 7.4 or higher
 - Root/admin privileges (needed for SMART access)
-- A Seagate hard drive to check
+- Any hard drive (Seagate drives required for FARM check, other drives will be skipped)

 #### Installation
 Install smartmontools (version ≥ 7.4):